Skip to content

 kayak nong khiaw

-There are mainly three things that most people visiting this village do during a one or two-night stay: hiking the viewpoints, arranging a day trip to Muang Ngoy, and exploring some of the caves in the area.
-If you stay for more nights you can extend the day trip to Muang Ngoy and do a two or three days hiking trip to the surrounding area.
+There are three things that most people visiting this village do during a one or two-night stay: hiking the viewpoints, arranging a day trip to Muang Ngoy, and exploring some of the caves in the area.
+If you stay for more nights, you can extend the day trip to Muang Ngoy and do a two or three-day hiking trip to the surrounding area.

-Booking the excursions it’s easy since there are many tour agencies along the main road and you can simply walk in a day earlier and book your tour for the following day.
+Booking the excursions is easy since there are many tour agencies along the main road, and you can walk in a day earlier and book your tour for the following day.

 Pha Daeng Peak

-Getting to the top of the viewpoint takes about 1.5 hours and it’s a difficult hike.
+Getting to the top of the viewpoint takes about 1.5 hours and is a difficult hike.
 The best time to get there is at sunset.
-If you are lucky you can see the sea of clouds.
-I visited Laos at the end of February when the farmers in southeast Asia burn their fields and the sky was very hazy, so I didn’t really see any good sunrise or sunset.
+If you are lucky, you can see the sea of clouds.
+I visited Laos at the end of February when the farmers in southeast Asia burned their fields, and the sky was very hazy, so I didn’t see any good sunrise or sunset.

 Day trip to Muang Ngoy

-If you want you can stay there for a few nights since there are a few guest houses available.
-Actually, to be honest, the number of accommodation options is disproportionate compared to the number of local people living there.
+You can stay there for a few nights if you want to relax.
+Honestly, the number of accommodation options is disproportionate compared to the number of local people living there.

-The village is spread out along the main dusty road and there isn’t really much to do.
-Technically you could visit this village independently since there is a boat leaving every day from Nong Khiaw.
+The village is spread out along the dusty road, and there isn’t much to do.
+Technically, you could visit this village independently since a boat leaves daily from Nong Khiaw.
 The catch is that the return boat from Muang Ngoy to Nong Khiaw leaves at 9:00 am.
-This means you won’t be able to do a day trip on your own.
-Clearly, a move to discourage people from traveling independently and forcing them to join a tour.
-It’s this kind of scam that really pisses me off when traveling in Southeast Asia: they happen all the time.
+This means you won’t be able to do a day trip alone.
+A move to discourage people from traveling independently and force them to join a tour.
+It’s this kind of scam that pisses me off when traveling in Southeast Asia: they happen all the time.

 After visiting Muang Ngoy, you’ll catch the same tour boat to visit another village: Sop Keng.

-This village is poorer than Muan Ngoy and no guesthouses have been built yet, although I saw a few of them under construction.
-This is where you can see how people in the countryside are living in Laos.
+This village is poorer than Muan Ngoy; no guesthouses have been built yet, although I saw a few under construction.
+This is where you can see how people in the countryside live in Laos.

 A visit to the local market